Developing a Case for Support

 Who are you?

-What would happen if you stop your work?
+What would happen if your charity stops work?

 You could present this information in a number of ways.
 You might tell a story about someone who benefited from your activity or service “Let me tell you about……” You might talk about life without your service.
 “Imagine if….”
 You could share your own story about how you got involved with the organisation.